This advisory announces vulnerabilities in the following Jenkins deliverables:

 These form validation methods now require POST requests and appropriate user permissions.

-Liquibase Runner Plugin allows users with Job/Configure permission to configure its build step in a way that loads arbitrary class files into the Jenkins master JVM, resulting in arbitrary code execution.
+Liquibase Runner Plugin allows users with Job/Configure permission to configure its build step in a way that loads arbitrary class files into the Jenkins controller JVM, resulting in arbitrary code execution.

 As of publication of this advisory, there is no fix.